 If I’m not OK with what’s happening, then by default I am in a fear response and my action is likely to be re-active – not by choice, not a decision made in free will but by my own survival patterns.
 Even while I think I’m in control, it’s really years of programming that compels me into a knee-jerk reaction.

-If I am OK with what’s happening, then I am more likely to be dominant in my parasympathetic nervous system.
+But if I am not disturbed by what’s happening, then I am more likely to be dominant in my parasympathetic nervous system.
 Calm, open, with access to all of my creative problem solving faculties.
-While I take a deep breath it’s not an old pattern choosing my reaction, I am exercising free will in choosing what my response will be.
+When I am able to take a deep, slow breath it’s not an old pattern choosing my reaction, I am exercising free will in choosing what my response will be.

 Being OK with whatever is happening, is not a case of never taking action, but of never taking action in fear.
-“I will not flail around in the storm in desperation.
+“I will not flail around in desperation.
 I will breathe, I will slow down, I will wait and I will see.
-And as soon as I have more clarity I will swim with strong and clear strokes.”
+And as soon as I have more clarity I will swim with strong and clear strokes in a direction of my choosing.”

 Mantras for a Stoic Life: